armatita/armatita.github.io/README.md

 <a id="Work-Experience"></a>
 # Work Experience

-I've worked in a reserach center (in geosciences), as university assistant lecturer and as a software engineer in a company which develops software for scientific purposes.
+I've worked in a research center (in geosciences), as university assistant lecturer, as a software engineer in a company which develops software for scientific purposes, and UX Consultant in software for gaze tracking.
 I've also, at some point, started my own endeavour (with a friend) in building a company to produce digital products for education.

 <a id="Consultant-UI-Eyeware"></a>
 ## Consultant (UI\Software Engineering) (Eyeware, Switzerland)

 Based in Lisbon.
 Started working for [Eyeware](https://eyeware.tech/) in September, 2019.
 It is part of my functions to further develop Eyeware products, namely the UI\UX for [GazeSense](https://eyeware.tech/gazesense/).
+On the course of my stay at Eyeware I've:

+* Designed a workflow to perform gaze tracking in the Retail sector.
+* Designed the 3d visualization engine (OpenGL bases) powering GazeSense scene builder and viewer.
+* Contributed to the development of the core gaze tracking technology.
+* Refactored Eyeware products using solid programming and UX patterns.
+* Built and designed a new product line for desktop based gaze tracking.

 <a id="Software-Engineer-Geovariances"></a>
 ## Software Engineer (Geovariances, France)